COVID-19 managed isolation in New Zealand: 2022

-On 28 February, Ardern announced that the New Zealand Cabinet had decided based on advice from the epidemiologist David Skegg's team that vaccinated travellers entering the country will no longer need to self-isolate from 11.59pm on 2 March.
+On 28 February, Ardern announced that the New Zealand Cabinet had decided, based on advice from the epidemiologist David Skegg's team, that vaccinated travellers entering the country would no longer need to self-isolate from 11.59pm on 2 March.
 This decision was balanced with other factors including the gradual reopening of New Zealand's borders and rising community cases.
-All travellers will be required to undergo rapid antigen testing within 24 hours and on the fifth or sixth day of their arrival.
+All travellers would be required to undergo rapid antigen testing within 24 hours and on the fifth or sixth day of their arrival.
 In addition, the Government accelerated its plans to reopen the border.
-New Zealanders and other eligible critical workers will be able to enter the country from 11:59pm on 4 March.
-Due to immigration processes, non-New Zealanders on temporary visas including working holiday visa holders and Recognised Seasonal Employer workers who are part of the second stage of the Government's reopening plan will be eligible to enter New Zealand from 13 March without having to self-isolate.
-Prior to the Government's announcement, the advocacy group "Grounded Kiwis (which represents New Zealanders stranded abroad by border restrictions) had questioned the rationale for retaining the MIQ system in the light of rising community cases.
+New Zealanders and other eligible critical workers would be able to enter the country from 11:59pm on 4 March.
+Due to immigration processes, non-New Zealanders on temporary visas including working holiday visa holders and Recognised Seasonal Employer workers who were part of the second stage of the Government's reopening plan would be eligible to enter New Zealand from 13 March without having to self-isolate.
+Prior to the Government's announcement, the advocacy group "Grounded Kiwis (which represented New Zealanders stranded abroad by border restrictions) had questioned the rationale for retaining the MIQ system in the light of rising community cases.

 On 10 March, Hipkins announced that all but four of the country's 32 MIQ facilities would revert to being hotels by the end of June 2022.
 Four MIQ facilities would remain for those needing to undergo managed isolation.
 Hipkins indicated that the Government had plans to maintain some managed isolation capacity in the form of either hotels or purpose-built quarantine facilities.
-With the winding down of the MIQ network, 300 healthcare workers and nurses, 230 police, and 600 Defence Force personnel returned to their roles in the health, defence and police workforces.
+With the winding-down of the MIQ network, 300 healthcare workers and nurses, 230 police, and 600 Defence Force personnel returned to their roles in the health, defence and police workforces.
 By March 2022, Hipkins estimated that the MIQ system had accommodated 230,000 people returning to New Zealand and 4,400 people who had contracted COVID-19 in the community.